Skip to main content

 Compute the projection of one vector onto another, distinguishing the scalar projection from the vector projection, and resolve a vector into parallel and perpendicular components

 A focused answer to the HSC Maths Extension 2 dot point on vector projection.
-The scalar projection as a signed length, the vector projection formula, resolving a vector into components parallel and perpendicular to another, with verified worked examples.
+The scalar projection as a signed length, the vector projection formula, the parallel and perpendicular split in three dimensions, and the distance from a point to a line built up stage by stage, with verified worked examples and diagrams.

 Reviewed by: AI editorial process; not yet individually human-reviewed